Know Your Mistakes: Towards Preventing Overreliance on Task-Oriented Conversational AI Through Accountability Modeling: Results and Analysis

 \subsection{DST Performance}

-Table~\ref{tbl:res1} compares the DST performance of the different models (described in Section~\ref{sec:variant}).
+Table~\ref{tbl:res1} compares the DST performance of the different model variants described in Section~\ref{sec:variant}.
+Table~\ref{tbl:res_old_baselines} shows the comparison with the previous baselines.
 The observations are summarized as follows.

-\begin{itemize} \item $\mathcal{M_{\operatorname{base}}}$ vs $\mathcal{M_{\operatorname{account}}}$: We observe that adding the accountability head in $\mathcal{M_{\operatorname{account}}}$ enhances the performance of $\mathcal{M_{\operatorname{base}}}$.
-Both joint goal accuracy (JGA) and Slot-F1 are improved for all the backbone models in both the MultiWOZ and Snips datasets.
-Consequently, both false positive rate (FPR) and false negative rate (FNR) have reduced in $\mathcal{M_{\operatorname{account}}}$ compared to $\mathcal{M_{\operatorname{base}}}$.
-Note that there is only one case where FPR has increased in $\mathcal{M_{\operatorname{account}}}$.
-However, the FNR has reduced significantly, which explains the improvement in JGA.
+\textbf{Impact of Accountability Head}: In Table~\ref{tbl:res1}, we observe that adding the accountability head in $\mathcal{M_{\operatorname{AMD}}}$ improves the performance of $\mathcal{M_{\operatorname{SFT}}}$.
+Both joint goal accuracy (JGA) and Slot-F1 are improved for all the backbone models in both datasets.
 Overall, in MultiWOZ, we can observe an absolute improvement of around 3\%.
 Similarly, we observe approximately 1\% improvement for Snips.
 The margin of improvement in Snips is lower as it is relatively easier than MultiWOZ.
-Gemma has a hidden size of $3072$, compared to $4096$ for both Llama and Mistral, which explains its lower DST performance.
+The improvement in JGA with the accountability head can be attributed to the significant reduction in FNR for MultiWOZ and the reduction in both FPR and FNR for Snips.